Mimes-Pes/VehicleOxygenUpgrade/README.md

 - Pofessor Mimes for add-on features, options changes and re-coding
 - Sir Desperationfighter for add-on features, options changes, German translation and beta testing
 - Madam Kelsarhu for unrelenting beta testing
+- Sir Whitecane for general help while this mod was being recreated